 The Organization entered into a Paycheck Protection Program loan of \$59,735 in May 2020, which is fully forgivable if at least 60% of the funds are used for payroll costs, and if certain other terms are met.
-As of the date of these financial statements were available to be issued, the Organization has not yet applied for forgiveness of the loan, and the amount of loan forgiveness has not been determined.
 If the loan is fully forgiven, the Organization will not be responsible for any payments, and the balance of the loan will be reclassified to other income on the statements of activities at the time forgiveness is granted.
 If only a portion of the loan is forgiven, or if the forgiveness application is denied, any remaining balance due on the loan must be repaid on or before the maturity date of the loan, including accrued interest.
-The loan bears interest at a fixed rate of 1% and matures in May 2022.
+The loan bore interest at a fixed rate of 1%.
+In March 2021, the Organization received notification of full forgiveness of the loan of \$59,735 along with related interest.
+The Organization has recognized \$59,735 as other income for the year ended June 30, 2021.